 Control charts that are used to monitor the percent of defective items or the number of defects are called control charts for attributes.
 There are two different types of control charts for attributes-control charts for the percent defective and control charts for the number of defects.
 Control charts for percent defective, called p-charts, monitor the percent of defective items in a sample.
 For example, if a company produces batteries, a p-chart might be used to monitor the percent of defective batteries produced each day.
-Control charts for number of defects, called c-charts, monitor the number of defects per item in a sample.
-For example, if a company produces light bulbs, a c-chart might be used to monitor the number of defects per item in a sample.
-For example, if a company produces light bulbs, a c-chart might be used to monitor the number of defects per lightbulb in a sample of lightbulbs.
+Control charts for number of defects, called c -charts, monitor the number of defects per item in a sample.
+For example, if a company produces lightbulbs, a c-chart might be used to monitor the number of defects per lightbulb in a sample of lightbulbs.